|Nutrition Facts (per serving)|

-Add optional 1 to 2 cups of bean sprouts while noodles are still hot.
+Add the optional bean sprouts, if using, while noodles are still hot.
 Gently toss (the residual heat from the noodles will lightly cook the sprouts), then rinse with cold water to keep from sticking.
 Set aside to drain.

 Place noodles and sprouts in a large salad bowl.
-Add the tomatoes, carrot, green onion, bell peppers, optional shrimp or tofu, and fresh cilantro/coriander.
+Add the tomatoes, carrot, green onions, bell peppers, optional shrimp or tofu, and fresh cilantro.
 Toss to mix.

 Add half of the dressing plus fresh basil and nuts, tossing well to incorporate.
 Taste test, adding more or all of the dressing depending on how many noodles you've made.
 If not salty enough, add more fish sauce or soy sauce.
 If not spicy enough, add more chili.
 If too salty, add a little more lime juice.
 If too sour, add more sugar.

-Place on a serving platter or in a salad bowl and sprinkle with fresh basil, coriander, and nuts.
+Place on a serving platter or in a salad bowl and sprinkle with fresh basil, cilantro, and peanuts.